Microsoft BYOL: Unlocking the Potential of Your Existing Licenses

 License Flexibility

-With BYOL, you can make licensing adjustments between on-premises and the cloud as often as permitted by Microsoft's BYOL terms and conditions.
-This flexibility allows you to optimise your licensing strategy and better align it with your business requirements.
+With BYOL, you can make licensing adjustments between on-premises and the cloud as often as permitted by Microsoft’s BYOL terms and conditions.
+This flexibility allows you to optimise your licensing strategy for evolving requirements or hybrid environments.

 Microsoft BYOL Programs